HeadHunter28/HeadHunter28/README.md

 # Hey, I'm Shivang.
 ## And 🤔?
 and I am Python developer in the realm of Data Science.

-In the journey of understanding **ML/DL/LLM**  and building awesome projects along the way.
+Going through the long journey of understanding and mastering **ML/DL/LLM** and building awesome projects along the way.

-## 🧗‍♂️ What am I currently working on 🛠?
+## 🧗‍♂️ What am I currently doing 🛠?

 Currently working on a LLM-based app

-## 📰 I wrote this recently :
+## 📰 What did I write recently :

 -insert link -

-## Projects I'd like you to see :
+## ⭐ Notable Projects :

 ---